Initiating a Wrongful Death Suit: The Basics

 If you have determined whether or not your loved one was in the midst of filing a personal injury suit and you have the right to file a wrongful death suit, it’s time to meet with a lawyer and file.
 It will then be your task to prove that another party committed a mistake that lead to the death of your loved one.

 Between funeral expenses, medical bills and the terrible horrible grief losing a loved one causes, now is not the time to face filing a wrongful death lawsuit alone.
-If you suspect your loved one died as the result of another party’s negligence, call the J. Gonzalez Law Firm at 1800-car-crash and allow us to be your ally during this difficult process today.
+If you suspect your loved one died as the result of another party’s negligence, call the J. Gonzalez Injury Attorneys at 1800-car-crash and allow us to be your ally during this difficult process today.